alexgarnett/AlgebraicStringSolver/README.md

 from AlgebraicProblemSolver.src.solver import *
 answer = solve('12 - 4 * 2')
 ```
 The input must be entered as a string.
 Numbers can be integers or floats.
 Correct format is number followed by operator, followed by number, and so on.
 There must be a single space on each side of an operator.
+Allowable operators are + - * and /.
 There must be a digit at the first and last index of the string.

 # Output
 ```